PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     Return the primary key of a table

     :param str table: name of table
-    :returns: Name of the field which is the primary key of the table
+    :returns: Name of the field that is the primary key of the table
     :rtype: str
     :raises KeyError: the table does not have a primary key